-Join Aaron F. Ross for an in-depth discussion in this video Auto-keyframing in the Timeline, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Auto-keyframing in the Timeline, part of Animating a Landscape with VUE.

 - [Voiceover] The final chapter…in View Animating a Landscape…is all about animation and rendering.…We're going to create some keyframes…for the camera movement,…both manually and automatically.…First we want to re-enable the render ability…of our sea level here.…In the World Browser,…click on the icon that has an X through it.…And now the sea is renderable…and displayed in the view ports.…Additionally, the trees layer…was previously made un-renderable…so click on that icon as well.…